-While many people dream of paying for a home in cash, this goal can be extremely difficult to achieve.
-Housing prices are surging all over the country and some markets are so pricey it could take decades to save up enough the money you need for even a basic starter home.
+While many people dream of paying for a home in cash, this goal can be very challenging.
+Housing prices are surging all over the country, and some markets are so pricey it could take decades to save up enough the money you need for even a basic starter home.
 Plus, who wants to rent their whole life while they save up to buy a home?

-Fortunately, you don’t have to take out a traditional thirty-year loan and make only the minimum payment.
-Instead, you could take out a mortgage in any length and pay more than the minimum to pay your loan off faster.
-This strategy gives you the best of both worlds — a home to live in and the ability to get out of debt faster provided you can afford to pay extra toward your mortgage each month.
+Fortunately, you don’t have to take out a traditional thirty-year loan and make only the minimum monthly payments.
+Instead, you could take out a mortgage of any length and pay more than the minimum to pay off your mortgage early.
+This strategy gives you the best of both worlds — a home to live in and the ability to get out of debt faster, provided you can afford to pay extra toward your mortgage each month.

-Before you decide to pursue this strategy, however, it’s important to make sure your mortgage doesn’t charge a prepayment penalty.
-While it may sound preposterous, some mortgages will charge you if you pay off too much of your home loan in any given year — even if you’re selling your home so you can move.
+Before you decide to pursue the strategy of paying off your mortgage early, however, it’s essential to make sure your mortgage doesn’t charge a prepayment penalty.
+While it may sound preposterous, some lenders charge prepayment penalties if you pay off too much of your outstanding loan balance in any given year — even if you’re selling your home so you can move.

-Before you borrow money for the purchase or a home, it’s crucial to understand if your mortgage has any prepayment penalties, and if so, which type.
+Before you borrow money to purchase a home, it’s crucial to understand if your mortgage has any prepayment penalties, and if so, which type.
 There are two types of prepayment penalties you should be aware of — hard and soft.

-With a hard prepayment penalty, you will have to pay a fee if you sell your home or refinance your mortgage within a set number of years you agree to in your mortgage contract.
-While the prepayment penalty can vary, it could be up to 80% of six months of interest on your home loan.
+With a hard prepayment penalty, you will have to pay a penalty fee if you sell your home or refinance your mortgage within the first few years of the loan.
+While prepayment penalties vary among lenders, it could be up to 80% of six months of interest on your home loan.

-With a soft prepayment penalty, on the other hand, you only have to pay a penalty if you refinance your mortgage.
-You do not have to pay a penalty if you sell your home for any reason, however.
+On the other hand, with a soft prepayment penalty, you only have to pay the penalty if you refinance.
+However, you do not have to pay a prepayment penalty if you sell your home for any reason.

 While paying 80% of six months of interest may not sound like a lot, this fee could add up quickly.
-Imagine you have a $400,000 mortgage at 6% APR, for example.
+Imagine you have a mortgage with a loan amount of $400,000 at a 6% APR, for example.

 At that rate, you would pay approximately $2,000 per month in interest for six months — or around $12,000.
-A fee equal to 80% of that amount would be around $9,600.
-That is a high price to pay for wanting to move or refinance your mortgage to get a better deal.
+A penalty fee equal to 80% of that amount would be about $9,600.
+That is a high price to pay for wanting to move or refinance to get a better deal.

 The Problem with Prepayment Penalties

-A soft prepayment penalty only applies if you refinance your mortgage (and not if you sell your home), but it’s still not much better.
-You’ll still be stuck paying a big fee if you need to change your mortgage terms, and this fee could come at the worst possible time if you’re refinancing as a result of financial distress.
+A soft prepayment penalty only applies if you refinance (and not if you sell), but it’s still not much better.
+You’ll still be stuck paying a significant prepayment penalty fee if you need to change your mortgage terms, and this fee could come at the worst possible time if you’re refinancing as a result of financial distress.

-Ideally, you should probably strive to avoid prepayment penalties if possible.
-While you may believe you won’t need to move or refinance your mortgage, you never know what life will throw your way.
+Ideally, you should probably strive to avoid mortgage prepayment penalties if possible.
+While you may believe you won’t need to refinance or sell, you never know what life will throw your way.

 It’s possible you could need to relocate for your job or need to upsize or downsize your home.
-If interest rates go down considerably, you could be in a position where you need to refinance your mortgage to get a better deal.
+If mortgage rates go down considerably, you could be in a position where you need to refinance to get a better deal.

-It’s also possible your financial situation could change in a way that refinancing could be the only way you could afford to stay in your home.
-If you face a loss in pay, for example, you could need to refinance your mortgage into a new loan with a longer repayment timeline in order to get a lower monthly payment.
+It’s also possible your financial situation could change in such a way that refinancing could be the only way you could afford to stay in your home.
+For example, if you face a loss in pay, you could need to refinance into a new loan with a longer repayment timeline to get a lower monthly payment.

 With all this in mind, here are some steps to consider as you shop for a new mortgage:

-- Shop around and compare loans in terms of their interest rates and fees.
-Since mortgage lending is competitive and companies must compete for your business, it’s common for some lenders to offer loans with better rates and terms.
+- Shop around and compare home loans in terms of their interest rates and fees.
+Since mortgage lending is competitive and companies must compete for your business, it’s common for some lenders to offer better mortgage rates and terms.

-- Read all the fine print and check for prepayment penalties.
-Before you make the final decision on your new mortgage, make sure to read through all the fine print and loan terms.
+- Read the fine print.
+Before you make the final decision on your new mortgage, the Consumer Financial Protection Bureau (CFPB) advises reading through the details of your loan documents.
 If your mortgage has a prepayment penalty, make sure you understand how much it will cost and how long it lasts.

-Before you take out a mortgage, it’s important to make sure you’re not setting yourself up for an unpleasant surprise.
+Before you take out a mortgage, make sure you’re not setting yourself up for an unpleasant surprise.
 You should know how much your mortgage payment will be each month and exactly when your loan will be paid off, for example.
-On top of that, you should also be aware of any fees you’ll be charged if you need to refinance or move for any reason.
+On top of that, you should also be aware of any prepayment penalties or fees you’ll be charged if you need to refinance or move for any reason.

-Generally speaking, it’s wise to avoid mortgages that charge any type of prepayment penalty.
+Generally speaking, it’s wise to avoid mortgages that charge a prepayment penalty.
 You may think you’ll remain in your home forever, but you never know how life could change in the next five years.
-By choosing a mortgage without a prepayment penalty, you’re keeping your options open and protecting yourself from expensive fees.
+By choosing a mortgage without a prepayment penalty, you’re keeping your options open and protecting yourself from expensive prepayment fees.

-At the end of the day, you should try to find a mortgage that is affordable and free of fine print and “gotchas” that can cost you big time when you least expect it.
-If you fail to read the fine print and wind up facing a big prepayment penalty, you could live to regret it.
+At the end of the day, you should try to find an affordable mortgage free of “gotchas” that can cost you big time when you least expect it.
+If you fail to read the loan agreement and wind up facing a big mortgage prepayment penalty, you could live to regret it.